Skip to content

 In the home tab, you will find simple display elements:

 • User greeting, because we are polite.
-You must set the profile icon in /var/lib/AccountsService/icons/<your_name> with no extension.
+You must set the profile icon in the settings app.

 • Clock.
 Well, do I need to explain ?

 • Notification center with the list of notifications.
 Click on the arrow to expand them.
-There is also a button to enable DnD, so you won’t get a notification popup.
+There is also a button to enable DnD, so you won’t get notification popups.

 • Music controller to control the music.
 Surprising, isn’t it ?